About Wilton Rotary

 The activities of Wilton Rotary are reflected in its programme of events which are focused on changing lives and comprise, first and foremost, service to the community as well as various associated events and fellowship activities.

 Our members live principally in Wilton, nearby Salisbury and the villages of the Chalke and Avon river valleys south of Wilton.
-Our Club currently consists of 26 active members with a variety of backgrounds.
-Several own, or have owned, their own businesses such as accountancy, farming, property development and building, information technology, hotels and catering, healthcare and automobile engineering.
-Others are, or were, employed in various professional positions including real estate, legal and financial services.
+Our Club currently consists of 21 active members with a variety of backgrounds.
+Several own, or have owned, their own businesses such as property development and building, investment management, electronic security systems, event facilities, and driver training.
+Others are, or were, employed in various professional positions including real estate, legal and banking services funeral direction, local government and the armed forces.
 We also have two honorary members, The Earl of Pembroke & Montgomery, whose family home, Wilton House, is a major tourist attraction in the centre of Wilton and the Mayor of Wilton.
 We also have a Friends group who help us from time to tme with our activities that require more volunteers than we can muster from within the Club.

 Rotarians are brought together not only by a common desire to serve and enhance their own communities and those of others in need farther afield, but also by the fellowship that engaging Rotary offers.